kjh311/gulp-tutorial2/README.md

 * Watches SCSS, LESS, or  STYLUS files and auto compiles to CSS.
 * Watches for changes in HTML, SCSS, LESS, STYLUS, and JS files and auto-reloads the browser.
+* Watches for new images and auto minifies the file size.
 * Minifies CSS file using Gulp-Clean-Css.
 * Finds JS errors using Gulp-Jshint.
 * Concatonates multiple JS files into 1 file using Gulp-Concat.